Meghanko/Weather-application/README.md

 # Weather-application
 A python program for displaying the latest weather of a city entered by the user.
+It uses the concept of scraping data from the web using the bs4 module (Beautiful soup) .